-TASK 6 SEMI-ANNUAL ELECTRIC VEHICLE CHARGER INVENTORY REPORTS serving all vehicle sectors (light-, medium-, and heavy duty) excluding any charger used solely for private use at a single-family residence or a multifamily housing unit with four or fewer units.
+TASK 7 SEMI-ANNUAL ELECTRIC VEHICLE CHARGER INVENTORY REPORTS

+The goal of this task is to provide information on the number of chargers in the Recipient's charging network in California, including both public and shared private. serving all vehicle sectors (light-, medium-, and heavy duty) excluding any charger used solely for private use at a single-family residence or a multifamily housing unit with four or fewer units.